CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 Format: `load FILEPATH`

 > * The path must trace to an XML file.
-> * Use `/` at the start of FILEPATH to indicate root directory, else will read as relative directory.
+> * For MAC users, use `/` at the start of FILEPATH to indicate absolute/root directory, else will read as relative directory.

 Example: